qir-alliance/qat/docs/src/QuickStart/running-qat.md

 allocate qubits.
-One of the core differences between simulators and hardware backends is how qubits are allocated: While simulators, in theory, can allocate as many qubits as need dynamically, hardware backends has a hard limit on the number of qubits and futher more, does not implement the necessary logic to perform dynamic management.
+One of the core differences between simulators and hardware backends is how qubits are allocated: While simulators, in theory, can allocate as many qubits as need dynamically, hardware backends has a hard limit on the number of qubits and further more, does not implement the necessary logic to perform dynamic management.
 For this reason, it is necessary to transform dynamic qubit management into static allocation in order to make certain QIRs compatible with backends that does not implement qubit management.